someonesdad1/plib/README.md

 # Most useful

-This list a few of the modules/scripts I us a lot.
+Here are a few of the modules/scripts I use a lot.

+* get.py
+    - Get text, lines, tokens, words, binary content, etc. from files.
+I use GetLines and GetTextLines the most.

+* util.py
+    - Numerous utility functions.

 * pgm/prun.py
-    - I use this to develop python scripts in a terminal window .
+    - I use this to develop python scripts in a terminal window.
 When the script's modification time changes by saving the script in the editor window (a diffent terminal window), the script is run, allowing you to see the results without leaving your editor window.
 This is handy